equalitie/swabber/README.md

 The <code>swabberd</code> file can be used as an init script if you're installing the package by hand.

+The SystemD service file can be used to manage the swabber daemon.
+It can be installed as follows:

+    cp ../initscript/swabberd.service /lib/systemd/system/swabber.service

+    systemctl enable swabber
+    systemctl start swabber
+    systemctl status swabber

 The <code>banpub-faker.py</code> example publisher also requires the Tornado Python library which can be installed with:

     apt-get install python-tornado

 iptables interface
 -------------